jentrinh/jentrinh.github.io/_posts/2017-09-22-Wearehiring.md

 ---
 title: We are hiring!
-Electrical Engineers pay attention.
+Electrical Engineers, pay attention.
 img: board-453758_1920.jpg
 thumbnail: board-453758_640.jpg
 layout: post
 ---

-CleanRobotics is looking for talented Electrical Engineers with an entrepreneurial drive!
-Read more on our Career Opportunities page [here]({{ site.baseurl }}/careers)
+Want to help us build the future of recycling?
+CleanRobotics is looking for a talented electrical engineer!
+Read more on our Careers page [here]({{ site.baseurl }}/careers).